-Xun (Brian) Wu is an Associate Professor of Strategy (with tenure) and Michael R. and Mary Kay Hallman Fellow at the Ross School of Business at the University of Michigan.
-He received his B.S. from Tsinghua University in China, M.Sc. from National University of Singapore, and Ph.D. from the Wharton School at the University of Pennsylvania prior to joining the Ross School of Business in 2007.
-He serves as the faculty director of China Initiatives.
+Xun (Brian) Wu is a Professor of Strategy, Michael R. and Mary Kay Hallman Fellow, and faculty director of China Initiatives at the Ross School of Business at the University of Michigan.
+He received his B.S. from Tsinghua University in China, M.Sc. from National University of Singapore, and Ph.D. from the Wharton School at the University of Pennsylvania.

 His research examines the dynamics of corporate scope and the evolution of industries.
 His research has been published or is forthcoming in top scholarly journals including Academy of Management Review, IEEE Transactions on Industrial Informatics, Management Science, Organization Science, Strategic Entrepreneurship Journal, and Strategic Management Journal.
 He served as an Associate Editor for Strategic Management Journal and is currently serving as an Associate Editor for Strategic Entrepreneurship Journal and a Co-Editor-in-Chief for Journal of Organization Design.

 He has consulted and conducted executive sessions for companies such as 3M, Amazon, American Industrial Partners, Bank Mandiri of Indonesia, China Development Bank, China Telecom Americas, Denso, Didi, Ford, Industrial and Commercial Bank of China, Masco, Microsoft, Medtronic, Nexteer, Munich Re, People’s Insurance Company of China, and Saudi Telecom Company.
 He served on the Academic Committee of Alibaba Group Research Institute.